mmtitos/Multi-station-volcano-tectonic-earthquakes-monitoring-based-on-transfer-learning/README.md

 As mentioned throughout the manuscript, the optimal model used in this work implements 6 layers with dilations between 1 and 32 and 50  convolutional filters.
 The inputs are 4-second windows parameterized as 48-features vectors corresponding to a bank of filters (16 filters) as well as their first and second derivatives.

 Once keras-tcn is installed as a package, users can use the code easily.
-The small version of the code, the data corresponding to partition 1 of leave one out and the trained model are attached to the TCN_Model/Deception folder so that the user can reproduce the results, both training and test.
+The small version of the code and the training dataset belonging to Deception Island (partition 1 of leave one out approach) in their parameterized version are included to the TCN_Model/Deception folder for training and testing proposes.
 Each folder includes a readme.txt file explaining how to use the code.

 ## RNN-LSTM